 Example 5b: The licensee failed to install tamper-indicating seals in their proper locations on a transportation package overpack.

-The violation: The Certificate of (CoC) requires that the package be prepared for shipment and operated in accordance with the Operating Procedures of Chapter 7 of the application, which requires that the package (overpack) tamper-indicating seals be installed in their proper location.
+The violation: The Certificate of Compliance (CoC) requires that the package be prepared for shipment and operated in accordance with the Operating Procedures of Chapter 7 of the application, which requires that the package (overpack) tamper-indicating seals be installed in their proper location.

 Minor because: The package had not left the site and there was no evidence that the package had been tampered with.